 Now that the bird is ready to go, put that turkey breast in the oven at 425F.
 We are going to start off at a higher temp so that the skin starts to brown, and gets some nice colors and flavors going.

 4. Finish It Low

 After 30 minutes, turn the temperature down to 325F and let the roast for about 1 hour.
 After 1 hour, start to check the temperature of the bird.
 Place the meat thermometer into the thickest part of the breast.
-Cook the bird until the temperature reaches 160F (it will continue to rise).
+Cook the bird until the temperature reaches 165F.
+How long the bird takes you reach temperature depends on how big the turkey breast is!
 Let the bird rest for 15 minutes before cutting into it (or all the juices will run out).

 5. Ready to Serve

 Slice the turkey as desired, and serve with your favorite sides!

 Another way to cook a turkey breast for Thanksgiving is to use an air fryer!
 This cooking appliance can come in handy if you have a small kitchen, and if you have a lot of side dishes that need to be baked.
 By cooking your protein in the air fryer, you can take a lot of stress and planning out of your timeline for the day.
 We’ve already created an easy and fast recipe for you, click here for our Honey Mustard Turkey cooked in the air fryer!

 You can serve the leftover turkey in a sandwich, a salad, or try using turkey instead of chicken in this Chicken and Broccoli Crescent Braid for a kid-friendly, weekday meal!